TRT Global - Splintered Sudan: Why a parallel government is worse than a deadlocked war

 The dynamics of the battlefield suggest neither side is remotely close to endgame, while their increasingly hardline positions make the possibility of meaningful negotiations harder than ever before.

+Devecioğlu says international actors need to mitigate the risks of the country's fragmentation by focusing on alleviating the humanitarian suffering and activating peace mechanisms.

+"Sudan is a country capable of consolidating its strength... if the external support fuelling the war is halted, Sudan will be able to reach an internal compromise," he adds.

-The Sudanese army argues that negotiating with Daglo's RSF would confer legitimacy on him, a red line that effectively blocks diplomatic solutions.
+The Sudanese army argues that negotiating with Dagalo's RSF would confer legitimacy on him, a red line that effectively blocks diplomatic solutions.

 Catastrophe deepens